Bistec Con Papas (Mexican Steak And Potatoes)

 Instructions

 • Place tomatoes and chilies in a saucepan.
 Cover with water and boil until tender.
-Let them cool slightly.
+Let everything cool slightly, then peel the tomatoes.

-• Place cooked tomatoes and chilies in a blender, add onion, garlic, cumin, peppercorns, and 1 ½ cup of the cooking water.
+• Place cooked tomatoes and chilies in a blender, add onion, garlic, cumin, peppercorns, and 1 ½ cups of the cooking water.
 Blend until smooth.

 • Pour in the tomato sauce, season with salt, and bring to a boil.